 China is a permanent member of the UN Security Council.
 It holds a veto.
 And so when the UN Security Council debates issues like Iran, North Korea, Sudan, Myanmar, Zimbabwe and so on, China has a voice, and China’s fundamental goal is to make sure that its key interests with respect to these countries are preserved.

 After Pyongyang tested a nuclear weapon in October 2006, however, China cast its first vote in support of sanctions against North Korea.
 This shift in policy likely stemmed from a combination of China’s irritation at North Korea’s defiance of Chinese warnings to refrain from testing and pressure from the international community.
 The targeted sanctions included an embargo on weapons and WMD-related technology and luxury goods, as well as financial sanctions.
 Beijing subsequently backed tightening sanctions on North Korea in Security Council resolutions that passed unanimously in 2009, 2011, 2013, and 2016 in response to missile and nuclear tests.
 In many of these instances, China moderated the language and diluted the proposed sanctions in negotiations among Security Council members.
 However, during the most recent sanctions levied against North Korea in February 2016, China took a more active role and has supported some of the harshest sanctions enacted in several decades.
-While China’s support of the latest resolution is a groundbreaking step, it remains to be seen if China is committed to sustained enforcement of the sanctions.
+In 2017, the DPRK Foreign Ministry Spokesman accused China of colluding with the U.S. to initiate UNSC resolution 2356, which further expanded sanctions to additional individuals and entities.
+While China has been supportive of UN resolutions related to nuclear proliferation in North Korea, it remains to be seen if China is committed to sustained enforcement of these new sanctions.

 Despite China’s official backing of sanctions, investigations into China’s implementation of sanctions over the past decade indicate gaps in compliance with UN resolutions on North Korea, especially in the area of luxury goods, cargo inspections, and proliferation-oriented financial transactions.
 There is insufficient evidence to prove whether China’s lack of full compliance is due to a deliberate effort to undermine the sanctions, inadequate capability to detect and prosecute violators, or local Chinese authorities disobeying orders from the central government.
 In the weeks following the latest round of sanctions, a report surfaced alleging China has continued to allow monetary transfers to North Korea through a Singaporean branch of a Chinese bank.
 Specific suspected violations are catalogued in annual reports published by the DPRK [Democratic People’s Republic of Korea] Panel of Experts at the United Nations.